-Public Land Order (PLO) 255, signed December 15, 1944, withdrew 7,552 acres of land around McGrath for use of the "War Department for military purposes."
-This withdrawal includes a small portion of the submerged lands underlying the Kuskokwim River (less than 20 river miles) described as:
+Public Land Order (PLO) 255 (December 15, 1944) withdrew approximately 7,552 acres of land around McGrath (in T. 33 N., Rs.
+33 and 34 W., SM) for use of the "War Department for military purposes," including Air Navigation Site 145 and enlarged 145.
+This withdrawal included a portion of the submerged lands underlying the Kuskokwim River (less than 20 river miles) described as:

-"Beginning at the point of intersection of latitude 62 degrees 55 minutes N., with the Center line of the deep water channel of the Kuskokwim River, approximate longitude 155 degrees 33 minutes W.
+Beginning at the point of intersection of Latitude 62 degrees 55 minutes N., with the center line of the deep water channel of the Kuskokwim River, approximate Longitude 155 degrees 33 minutes